DUNE-DAQ

 Macro to make a class/struct serializable non-intrusively.

-A complete example, showing both intrusive and non-intrusive strategies, can be found in serialization_simple_test.cxx.
+A complete example, showing both intrusive and non-intrusive strategies, can be found in theSerialization_test unit test.

 Choice of serialization methods: there are many, many libraries and formats for serialization/deserialization, with a range of tradeoffs.
-For the binary format, we wanted a library that allows serialization of arbitrary types, rather than requiring types to be specified in, eg the library's DSL (this rules out, eg, protobuf).
+For the binary format, we wanted a library that allows serialization of arbitrary types, rather than requiring types to be specified in a library-specific manner or DSL (this rules out, eg, protobuf).
 We may have to revisit that requirement if we find that msgpack does not meet performance requirements.
+However, via the macros DUNE_DAQ_SERIALIZE and DUNE_DAQ_SERIALIZE_NON_INSTRUSIVE, it is possible to inject code into the message types if needed by the serialization library (as is done for MsgPack and was done for nlohmann::json).